sofiethorsen/cocktail/README.md

     pg_ctl -D /usr/local/var/postgres stop -s -m fast

-You can then create the database with the create_db.sh script:
+You can then create the database by downloading the data from Systembolaget:

+    ./download_articles.sh

+and then run the create_db.sh script:

     ./create_db.sh

 Running the application
 ==========
-Make sure the server is running and that you have compiled the CoffeeScript files to the target directory static/js
+Make sure the server is running and then just run:

-Then just run:

     python cocktail.py